 How a Ghost Kitchen Works: Before vs After with Masterestaurant

-A ghost kitchen (also called a dark kitchen or cloud kitchen) is a production-only commercial kitchen with no dining room, operating exclusively for delivery through digital platforms like Uber Eats, Rappi, or DoorDash.
-No waitstaff, no table service, no square footage wasted on décor — just efficient production and incoming orders.
-The model cuts fixed costs by 35%–55% compared to a traditional restaurant of equivalent volume, but it demands mastering food cost — ideally below 28% — and digital logistics from day one.
+A ghost kitchen (also called a dark kitchen or cloud kitchen) produces exclusively for delivery platforms, with no dining room and no front-of-house staff: cooking, packaging, and dispatch take up the entire footprint, and orders arrive through Uber Eats, Rappi, or DoorDash instead of walking through a door.
+The savings are real, 35% to 55% lower fixed costs than a traditional restaurant of equivalent volume, though the model demands mastering food cost, ideally below 28%, and digital logistics from the first day of operation.
 With the Masterestaurant method, operators who started in an 18 m² kitchen have scaled to three profitable virtual brands in under six months.

 Food delivery in Latin America grew 38% between 2022 and 2025 (Statista, 2025), and ghost kitchens now capture approximately 14% of that market, with annual expansion rates above 22%.
-The model originated in London in 2013 with Deliveroo Kitchen and went mainstream during the pandemic: in Mexico, Colombia, and Argentina, registered dark kitchens tripled (3x) between 2020 and 2023, and the National Restaurant Association reports off-premise dining now drives the majority of incremental foodservice growth.
+The format originated in London in 2013, courtesy of Deliveroo Kitchen, and the pandemic finished installing it: between 2020 and 2023, Mexico, Colombia, and Argentina tripled their count of registered dark kitchens, and the National Restaurant Association reports off-premise dining now drives most of the industry's incremental growth.

-The mistake I see over and over again — says Diego F. Parra of Masterestaurant — is assuming a ghost kitchen is 'easier' and relaxing cost controls.
+The mistake I see over and over again, says Diego F. Parra of Masterestaurant, is assuming a ghost kitchen is 'easier' and relaxing cost controls.
 Without a per-dish costing system from the very first menu, food cost settles in at 38%–45% and the business bleeds even as sales grow.
-Across more than 8,400 restaurants in 43 countries I have seen the same pattern: recipe-card food-cost discipline, not sales, is what separates the profitable ghost kitchen from the one that closes within 9 months.
+Across more than 8,400 restaurants in 43 countries, the pattern repeats itself the same way every time: recipe-card food-cost discipline, not sales, is what separates the profitable ghost kitchen from the one that closes within 9 months.

 Side-by-side comparison